 Studies indicate that mood swings are more common during perimenopause, when hormonal fluctuations are most erratic, than during the postmenopausal years, when ovarian hormones stabilize at a low level.
 No direct link between mood and diminished estrogen has been proved, but it is possible that mood changes result when hormonal shifts disrupt the established patterns of a woman's life.
 These changes can be stressful and may bring on "the blues."
 Mood swings can mean laughing one minute and crying the next, and feeling anxious or depressed.
 These changes are transient, however, and do not usually meet the criteria for a diagnosis of clinical depression, a more profound dysfunctional emotional state.

 Over their lifespan, women have more depression than men.
 But there is no evidence that decreased estrogen alone causes clinical depression.
-In fact, a study in Psychosomatic Medicine in 2001 found that menopausal status is not associated with symptoms of depression, such as feeling sad, irritable, anxious, or hopeless.
 Although women who have had previous episodes of depression may be vulnerable to a recurrence during perimenopause, menopause in and of itself does not cause clinical depression.
 The incidence of depression in postmenopausal women is not any higher than at any other time in life.